 Fact

-This is a racist idea left over from days of slavery, and is total BS, but this myth still persists and creates a lot of unnecessary suffering even today.
+This is a racist idea left over from days of slavery.
+It’s been debunked over and over, but this myth still persists and creates a lot of unnecessary suffering even today.

 Myth